Intro to Computer Science

 1.5.1.
 Assigning values to variables

 The fundamental thing that computers do is calculate the answers to mathematical problems.
-To do that, we need to be able to take numbers and store them in the computer's memory.
+To do that, we need to be able to store numbers in the computer's memory.

 Programmer-assigned value to a variable